raindropio/help/docs/getting-started/about/index.md

 Hi!
 My name is Rustem Mussabekov.
 I have a computer science degree and nine years of experience as UI/UX designer in commercial products.

 My passion for building apps began to blossom when I discovered Visual Basic 6.
-The idea that I could draw an elements and then translate them into a working app was blew my mind.
-Now, this is what I doing in daily basis.
+The idea that I could draw an elements and then translate them into a working app blew my mind.
+Now, this is what I do on a daily basis.

 Raindrop.io is my main job and a single source of income.